SteffenBauer/PocketPuzzles/README.md

 Port of [Simon Tatham's Portable Puzzle Collection](http://www.chiark.greenend.org.uk/~sgtatham/puzzles/) to the [PocketBook eReader family](https://de.wikipedia.org/wiki/PocketBook)

-I'm planning to also include unofficial puzzles and puzzle variations from [puzzles-unreleased](https://github.com/x-sheep/puzzles-unreleased) and [sgtpuzzles-extended](https://github.com/SteffenBauer/sgtpuzzles-extended)
+I'm planning to also include unofficial puzzles and puzzle variations from [puzzles-unreleased](https://github.com/x-sheep/puzzles-unreleased) and [sgtpuzzles-extended](https://github.com/SteffenBauer/sgtpuzzles-extended), and the two unofficial *Group* and *Sokoban* puzzles from the original collection.

 Inspired by and building on [Port to Android by Chris Boyle](https://github.com/chrisboyle/sgtpuzzles) and [Puzzles for pocketbook by mnk](https://github.com/svn2github/pocketbook-free/tree/master/puzzles)

 **11.8.2020 Major milestone reached!** Some games are now playable on a very basic level.

+**16.8.2020 Next milestone** Game control buttons now working.
+All games playable (but those using blitter / animations still need rewriting)

 Lots of work still to do.
-See ToDo list below. eInk screens are limited in response time and color availability, so a lot of the games will need individual tweaking to make them fun to play.
+See ToDo list below. eInk screens are limited in response time and color availability, so most of the games need individual tweaking to make them fun to play.

 ### Build and Compatibility